OldBot-Tibia-Bot/OldBot-Docs/cavebot/actions.md

 Variables are commonly used in combination with the `getuseroption()` and `getsetting()` actions, to get the User settings from the Script Setup(getuseroption) and the bot settings(getsetting).

-**Examples:**
+## Examples

-#1: Create a variable named "manaPotions", that will receive the value of the function itemcount(mana potion):
+1. Create a variable named **manaPotions**, that will receive the value of the function itemcount(mana potion):
 ``` action
 $manaPotions = itemcount(mana potion)
 ```

-#2: Create a variable named "manaPotionSelected", that will receive the value of the function getuseroption(manaPotionToUse).
+2. Create a variable named **manaPotionSelected**, that will receive the value of the function `getuseroption(manaPotionToUse)`.
 For better understading of this example below, check the `getuseroption` documentation.

 ``` action
 $manaPotionSelected = getuseroption(manaPotionToUse)